ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## Time management and deadlines

 - don't wait until the last moment to deploy your projects.
 If anything can go wrong, it will happened a day before deadline.
 Just ask anyone who finished this specialization.
+- grading weeks tend to be quite intensive and you have to be prepared to deal with some unexpected issues.
+Long story short don't leave town.

 ## General remarks
 - Be civil and try to have fun.